catsnipe/Padd/README.md

 # Padd
-A simple wrapper class for the Input System
+A simple wrapper class for Input System(unity)

 # requirement
 unity2019 or later